jussi-kalliokoski/audiolib.js/readme.md

 // Writing buffers:
 dev.writeBuffer(buffer);

-// Or create a scheduled AudioDevice var dev = audioLib.AudioDevice.createScheduled(/* same arguments as for the normal AudioDevice call */);

-// Schedule an event
-dev.schedule(function(){
-	// do something, change oscillator frequency, whatever, see ./tests/scheduling.html for an example.
-});

-// If you want your application to work as a background tab in Firefox 4, do this before creating the device: audioLib.AudioDevice.devices.moz.backgroundWork = true;
+// If you want your application to work as a background tab in Firefox 5+, do this before creating the device: audioLib.Sink.backgroundWork = true;

 // Effects